Best Makeup Tips for Women Over 40 You Haven’t Heard Before

 Brown mascara has been trending lately as the “less harsh” and clean-girl look.
 I bought a few this past year, but for some reason, it didn’t make my eyes pop.
 I always gravitated back towards black mascara.

-Apparently, brown mascara can give a dull appearance – not what we’re going for.
+Brown mascara can give a dull appearance – not what we’re going for.

 “I’ll never make a brown mascara,” she says on a recent Zoom call introducing her brand-new eye-focused launches.
 “I’m a firm believer that when older women apply a brown mascara, it tends to make the eyes look red.
 As we age, we want to have that really healthy, white moon-beam from the eyes rather than looking a bit yellow or red.”
 Rose-Marie Swift, RMS Beauty Founder